vwbusguy/qbDecision/README.md

 This project can be compiled with [QB64](https://qb64.org).

-Compile this repo with qb64 like: `qb64 -x decision.bad -o $PWD/decision`
+Compile this repo with qb64 like: `qb64 -x decision.bas -o $PWD/decision`